bschmookler/athena_ana/README.md

 Analyzing the simulation output
 -------------------------------
 Take a look at the [Analysis_examples](Analysis_examples) folder in this repository to see some examples of how the analyze the output of the simulation.
+Both ROOT-based macros and an Uproot code are included as examples.
 <br/>

 Standalone detector example